Monsters-RPG-game/Head/README.md

 # Monsters - head

-## Set of configs used to properly set up services for game 'Monstes'.
+## Set of configs used to properly set up services for game 'Monsters'.
 Project is written in SOA architecture with node.js

 ## Index